DevOps-Customers-J2MN/customers/README.md

     vagrant ssh
     cd /vagrant

-You can now run `python run.py` to start the server
+You can now start the server by

+    $ python run.py

 When you are done, you can exit and shut down the vm with: